 - Be in it for the long hall.
-Unicorns as “overnight” successes are most often sporadic events based on luck, timing and the right publicity.
+Unicorns as “overnight” successes are often sporadic events based on luck, timing, and proper publicity.
 Unicorns get all the media attention and make the news.
-Most burn bright, and most burn out fast.
+Most burn bright and most burn out fast.
 This colors and distorts the model in our brains of what success and “making it” is supposed to be.
 Patience, persistence, and perseverance will win the day.
 We have twenty years in our plan and are only halfway there.

 - Not everyone will have your best interests at heart.
 This concept may be difficult to understand at first.
 But unfortunately, very accurate.
 Just remember, it’s not you.
-You will give a lot, and may come across many takers who will look to take as much as possible.
+You will give a lot and may come across many takers looking to take as much as possible.
 You will learn when you might need to stop giving.
-It is tough thing to do, but once you find your boundaries, stick to them.
+It is a tricky thing to do, but once you find your boundaries, stick to them.

 - Wait for the wave.
 Don’t try catching it.
 Just like in surfing, it’s the same in business.
 It is best to position yourself to see good things as they catch up to you.
 The patience to position yourself for trends and opportunities is a terrific strategy.